etlbox/etlbox.website/doks_v0.5/content/en/docs/control-flow/basic-logging.md

 Each message has the following values within its scope:

-- The name of the component: `taskName`
+- The (resolved) name of the component: `taskName`
 - The class name of the task or component that produces the log output: `taskType`
 - The unique hash value of the specific task or component: `taskHash`

+By default, the name of a task is the class name.
+All data flow component and control flow tasks have a `TaskName` property - once this property is set to a custom name, this will be used instead.

 Some components in ETLBox may utilize other ETLBox components during execution.
 E.g. the DbMerge will use an internal network, which contains a LookupTransformation, and multiple DbDestinations.
-These components will produce the log output for the DbMerge.
+These components will produce also produce log output when execute within the context of the DbMerge.
+The TaskName send to the logger does reflect this parent-child relationship.
+E.g. the Lookup inside the DbMerge will have the `taskName`: `Lookup < DbMerge`.

-To identify the parent to which the component belongs, the scope is extended with:
+To identify only information about top parent to which the component belongs, the scope is extended with:
-- The name of the Root/Parent component: `rootTaskName`
+- The name of the root/parent component: `rootTaskName`
-- The task type of the Root/Parent: `rootTaskType`
+- The task type of the root/parent: `rootTaskType`
-- The unique hash value of the Root/Parent: `rootTaskHash`
+- The unique hash value of the root/parent: `rootTaskHash`

-Some messages contain the following even items:
+Some messages may also contain the following event items:
 - Action of the message.
 Action can be 'START' for first log message or 'END' (component finished), other log messages don't have an action: `action`
 - Some messages log the current progress and have a progress count value: `progressCount`